efeoroh/efeoroh.github.io/README.md

 ---

-## Experience
+# Experience

 ### Junior Economist @ Government of Alberta (May 2024 – Present)

 - Built and deployed and enterprise-scale Labour Market Insights dashboard in Power BI, modeling a 45M-row dataset to produce executive ready insights.
 - Led advanced R & SQL-based analysis on the impact of migration on Alberta’s labour market and fully automated monthly data pipeline, significantly reducing manual reporting effort.

+---

 ### Junior Economist @ Government of Canada (Jan 2024 – May 2024)

 - Built Power BI dashboard, offering real-time, web-scraped emission source mapping and ensuring 3 years of analytical value for the team.
-- Spearhead one of seven segments on a Prairie economy analysis with R for the CIIT binder to the Prime Minister
+- Spearhead one of seven segments on a Prairie economy analysis with R for the CIIT binder to the Prime Minister.

+---

 ### Enterprise Sales Intern @ Microsoft (May 2023 – Aug 2023)

 - Demonstrated analytical skills by analyzing Nigeria’s top 4 banks, creating a market trends visualisations, and delivering an endorsed cybersecurity presentation at a major tech gathering.
 - Showcased multitasking ability by organising a high-impact event with 400+ attendees, focusing on AI bias challenges and ethical awareness.

+---

 ### Data Science Intern @ Deloitte Consulting (May 2022 – Aug 2022)